9 Things to Do in Charleston in the Winter: 2025/2026 Edition

 Visiting Charleston in January and February gives you another opportunity to snuggle up with your sweetie.

 Charleston is home to dozens of romantic restaurants and hotels.
-If you’re headed to Charleston for Valentine’s Day, we recommend taking a romantic boat ride, heading to a spa for a couples’ massage or taking a bike ride for two across the Ravenel Bridge.
+If you’re headed to Charleston for Valentine’s Day, we recommend taking a romantic boat ride, heading to a spa for a couples’ massage, or taking a bike ride for two across the Ravenel Bridge.
 Or, take a tour of the prettiest streets in Charleston.

 And if you’re single?
 There are still plenty of things to do in Charleston that don’t require you to partner up.

-Charleston is known for its seafood — especially it’s oysters.
+Charleston is known for its seafood — especially its oysters.
 And the best time to slurp a few salty morsels?
 Winter!

 Winter is ‘oyster season’ in Charleston.
 The handy trick for determining the best months for oysters?
 Any month with the letter ‘R’ in its name!
 Generally, that means the colder months.

+Or, you can search for oysters yourself.
 Oysters love the South Carolina coast because of its flat coastline.
 You’ll find plenty of oyster beds along our coast, but if you’d rather take it easy by heading to a restaurant, we recommend:

 - Amen Fish & Raw Bar